Torfkopp/masterarbeit/chapters/background/AI/drl.typ

 Around the 2000s, parallel advancements in deep learning, driven by increased computational power and large datasets, led to the development of powerful neural networks capable of handling complex data.
 Convolutional Neural Networks (CNNs) and advancements in backpropagation were pivotal.

 The integration of deep learning with reinforcement learning began to take shape around 2013, leading to the emergence of DRL.
 A seminal moment was the introduction of the Deep Q-Network (DQN) by researchers at DeepMind in 2013.
 DQN combined Q-learning with convolutional neural networks to play Atari games at superhuman levels, demonstrating the potential of DRL.
 This success spurred a wave of research and applications, leading to more sophisticated DRL algorithms like Deep Deterministic Policy Gradients (DDPG), Asynchronous Advantage Actor-Critic (A3C), and Proximal Policy Optimisation (PPO).
+*/

 ==== Abilities of DRL
 Deep Reinforcement Learning stands out for several reasons: \
 Firstly, it is able to handle high-dimensional data; DRL can process and learn from high-dimensional data inputs, such as images and videos, directly from raw pixels, without requiring manual feature engineering. \
 It is also capable of end-to-end learning; DRL frameworks can learn policies directly from input to output in an end-to-end manner.
 This holistic approach streamlines the process of training agents to perform complex tasks. \
-Scalability is another specialty of DRL; The use of deep neural networks enables DRL to scale to problems with vast state and action spaces, which were previously infeasible with traditional reinforcement learning methods. @arulkumaran2017deep \
+Scalability is another specialty of DRL; The use of deep neural networks enables DRL to scale to problems with vast state and action spaces, which were previously infeasible with traditional reinforcement learning methods @arulkumaran2017deep. \
 Furthermore, DRL has been successfully applied to a wide range of real-world problems, including robotics, autonomous driving, game playing, finance, and healthcare.
-Notable achievements include AlphaGo defeating human champions in Go and DRL agents excelling in complex video games and simulations. @silver2016mastering
+Notable achievements include AlphaGo defeating human champions in Go and DRL agents excelling in complex video games and simulations @silver2016mastering.
-And lastly, DRL agents can continuously learn and adapt to changing environments, making them suitable for dynamic and uncertain scenarios where the environment evolves over time. @arulkumaran2017deep
+And lastly, DRL agents can continuously learn and adapt to changing environments, making them suitable for dynamic and uncertain scenarios where the environment evolves over time @arulkumaran2017deep.